noripyt/django-cachalot/README.rst

 Quickstart
 ----------

-Cachalot officially supports Python 3.5-3.9 and Django 2.0-2.2, 3.0-3.1 with the databases PostgreSQL, SQLite, and MySQL.
+Cachalot officially supports Python 3.6-3.9 and Django 2.2, 3.0, 3.1 and 3.2 with the databases PostgreSQL, SQLite, and MySQL.

 Usage
 -----